Elvis Scott

-Elvis Geovany Scott Ruiz ([ˈelβis esˈkot]; born 1 August 1978 in Puerto Cortés) is a Honduran former football striker who last played for Guatemalan side Juventud Retalteca.
+Elvis Geovany Scott Ruiz ([ˈelβis esˈkot]; born 1 August 1978) is a Honduran former football striker.
+He last played for the Juventud Retalteca football club from Guatemala.

 Club career

-Scott started his career at hometown club Platense before spells at several different teams in the Honduran National League.
-He also had a season, the 2003 Clausura, in El Salvador with Alianza.
-He was bought by the Chinese club Changchun Yatai in December 2005, along with his teammate Victor Mena and Olimpia player Samuel Caballero.
-He returned to Honduras in summer 2009 and was snapped up by Marathón just in time for the 2009 Apertura.
+Scott began his career at his hometown club Platense before playing for several teams in the Honduran National League.
+He spent the 2003 Clausura season in El Salvador with Alianza.
+In December 2005, he was signed by Chinese club Changchun Yatai, along with his teammate Víctor Mena and Olimpia player Samuel Caballero.
+He returned to Honduras in the summer of 2009 and was signed by Marathón just in time for the 2009 Apertura.

 He joined Necaxa from Platense for the 2010 Apertura season but claiming the club owed him money he left them and he returned to Platense in August 2011, but he moved abroad again to play for Guatemalan side Juventud Retalteca in January 2012.
 In June 2012 he returned to Platense to seal another contract with the club.